 Radon is measured in picocuries per liter of air (pCi/L).
 A pCi is a measure of radioactive decay.
 According to the EPA, radon levels of 4 pCi/L or higher warrant immediate action to address the issue in your home.

 The cost of radon mitigation systems is influenced by several factors, including the size and design of your home.
-According to Diteman, the average cost for installation of a mitigation system is around $1,200.

 There are several methods a contractor can use to lower radon levels in your home.
 Some techniques prevent radon from entering your home while others reduce levels after radon has entered.
 Homes are generally categorized according to their foundation design.